 I. Student Access Goal: All Coloradans shall have access to comprehensive community college educational programs.

-- MCC Center for Arts and Community Enrichment (CACE) hosted oil painter Heather Arenas at the CACE Gallery of Fine Art.
+- MCC Center for Arts and Community Enrichment (CACE) will open the 2014-15 season with a photography exhibit featuring Corey Gibson at the CACE Gallery of Fine Art.

 II.
 Student Success Goal: The demands of Colorado businesses and communities shall be met through the development of a high skilled work force.